suheylakarakaya/postgreSQL/README.md

 I will work with PostgreSQL at this repository.
 You can follow the steps if you want to learn.
+The database I use is in this link [The database I use is in this link.].
+You can download the .rar file in the link to your device and use it.